 Campus Life Enrichment Committee (CLEC)

-CLEC shall research and recommend campus programs of a cultural nature as well as lectures, both general and academic, on a campus-wide basis and for individual departments, schools, and colleges, consistent with the budget allocated for these activities.
-The committee shall consider other issues related to the cultural life of the University that may be of concern to the campus and make recommendations to the Provost.
+The Campus Life Enrichment Committee (CLEC), funded through the Student Activity Fees budget, reviews and selects for funding campus proposals for cultural programs, campus-wide lectures (general and academic) as well as lectures for individual departments, schools, and colleges.
+Up to $5,000 may be awarded per event/proposal.
+The committee may also consider other issues related to the cultural life of the University that may be of concern to the campus and make recommendations to the Provost and Vice President for Academic Affairs.

-Membership: The membership of CLEC shall consist of the Associate Provost as chair, three faculty members with primary teaching and research/artistic interests in the fine arts or performing arts appointed by the Provost, two faculty members elected at large, the Director of the Performing Arts Center or designee, an SGA member, and four additional students appointed by the SGA from a slate recommended by the Associate Provost in consultation with the faculty members on the committee.
-Terms are two years beginning on August 1.
+Membership: The membership of CLEC shall consist of the Vice Provost (or her designee), two faculty members with primary teaching and research/artistic interests in the fine arts or performing arts appointed by the Provost, two faculty members elected at-large, a member of the Student Government Association, and three additional students appointed by the Student Government Association.
+A chair will be elected from the membership at the first meeting each fall.
+Faculty terms are for two years beginning on August 1.

 The two faculty members elected at-large are:

 Proposals should be submitted via the electronic form during the open call dates.
-This form can be found at http://tiny.cc/CLECproposals.
-The link is only active during the open call dates.
+This form can be found at CLEC Proposal Submission Form.

 The following information is important to the proposal process.

-- The clarity of the proposal is important.
-Clear, concise proposals provide the members of CLEC with the information needed to allocate funds.
+- The clarity of the proposal is very important.
+Clear, concise proposals provide the members of CLEC with the information needed to make funding decisions.

-- The maximum amount of funds that can be given to one proposal is $5000.
-Please remember that CLEC funds cannot be used to purchase food.
+- The maximum amount of CLEC funds that can be awarded per proposal is $5,000.
+(CLEC funds cannot be used to purchase food.)
+Proposals with multiple sources of funding beyond CLEC will be given greater weight.

-- An allocated budget should be provided in the proposal, including requested funds from CLEC and other sources of funding.
-This budget will be considered by the committee when reviewing the proposals.
+- An itemized budget must be provided in the proposal – include funds requested from CLEC as well as funds from other sources of funding.
+This budget will be considered by the committee when reviewing the proposal.

-- Students are encouraged to submit proposals each semester.
-However, it may be beneficial for the faculty advisor of the student organization to review the proposal before it is submitted.
+- Students are encouraged to submit proposals; however, please have the faculty advisor of the student organization review the proposal before it is submitted.